20 Places For Your Paris Bucket List That Aren’t the Eiffel Tower or the Louvre

 No 1.
 Do A Tour of the Latin Quarter

 Most people will tell you to start off in the first arrondissement, and whilst I know there is a lot there, I’d rather start in the 5th in the Latin Quarter of Paris, which is, without a doubt, my favourite place to hang out.
-It’s been featured in lots of movies including Woody Allen’s Midnight in Paris, one of my favourite movies.
+It’s been featured in lots of movies, including Woody Allen’s Midnight in Paris, one of my favorite movies.

-When I was last in Paris I stayed in the Latin Quarter as I was only there for 24 hours and wanted to walk around my favourite spots.
+When I was last in Paris, I stayed in the Latin Quarter as I was only there for 24 hours and wanted to walk around my favorite spots.

-My hotel, Minerve Hotel, was perfectly located and just around the corner from St Etienne du Mont, the area featured heavily in Midnight in Paris.
-It was only a three-star but really cute, quiet and clean so perfect for a one-night stay.
+My hotel, Minerve Hotel, was perfectly located, just around the corner from St Etienne du Mont, an area featured heavily in Midnight in Paris.
+It was only a three-star but really cute, quiet, and clean, so perfect for a one-night stay.

-If you’re short on time and aren’t sure of the best things to see in this arrondissement I highly recommend doing what I did and doing the private walking tour.
+If you’re short on time and aren’t sure what to see in this arrondissement, I highly recommend doing what I did and taking a private walking tour.

 No 2.
 Shakespeare and Company